lemonadeeeee/garden1ee.github.io/README.md

 ### home.html - main page with popular events and friend recommendation (with home.css, home.js)
 Dependencies
 * Slick - library for slider
+    * with angular-slick which is a library to enable slick on angular environment
 * Bootstrap 4.5.0 - Card elements, buttons, and modal elements.
     * Referred to code examples of Bootstrap document on 'modal' a lot in implementation

-### profiles>filterprofiles.html, morefriends.html - Plain HTML files just for storing user profile data
+### profiles>filterprofiles.html, morefriends.html
+- Plain HTML files just for storing user profile data

 ### meeting.html - container page to show meeting-related pages
 Dependencies